Grants for Starting a New Home-Based Child Care Business

-Maine residents interested in starting a home-based or family child care business are encouraged and eligible to apply for up to 75% of their start-up costs, up to $8,500.
+Maine residents interested in starting a home-based or family child care business are encouraged and eligible to apply for up to 75% of their start-up costs, for a total award of up to $8,500.

 Grant awards received may be used for the following purposes: